faisalalware/bmi-calculator/README.md

-# bmi-calculator
+# BMI Calculator

-A BMI calculator built with HTML5, CSS3, and Javascript.
+A BMI calculator built with HTML, CSS, and Javascript.